sburden/website/_posts/2020-01-06-welcome-maneeshika.md

   - news
 ---

-Welcome to Maneeshika Madduri, who is a new PhD student co-advised with [Professor Amy Orsborn](http://faculty.washington.edu/aorsborn/).

-Maneeshika is interested in studying the neural principles underlying motor learning using brain-machine interfaces and is joining UW after working at a medical devices start-up and Sandia National Labs.
-Maneeshika finished her undergraduates and masters degrees in Electrical Engineering from Stanford University.
+Welcome to Maneeshika Madduri, who is a new PhD student co-advised with [Professor Amy Orsborn](http://faculty.washington.edu/aorsborn/) joining us after earning her undergraduate and masters degrees in Electrical Engineering at Stanford and subsequently working at Sandia National Labs and a medical devices start-up.
+Maneeshika is interested in studying the neural principles underlying motor learning using brain-machine interfaces.